-Main Concepts 3
+3 Main Concepts

 Let us now specify formal definitions of the main concepts used in defining Peer-Reviewing Games (PR Games) [9].
+In a free speech society, the question is not whether one should or should not allow the publication of an article, but whether a conference should endorse it (by offering it an opportunity for poster, oral presentation, and/or indexed publication).

-Definition 1 (Paper Worth) The worth of a paper is the utility brought to society (tax-payers) by publishing that paper.
+Definition 1 (Paper Worth) The worth of a paper is the utility brought to society (tax-payers) by fully endorsing that paper.

 The issue of determining the worth of a paper is similar to the issue of determining the utility of an item in auctions, and we assume that it can be determined by any careful expert reviewer.
 The type of the reviewer specifies the utility evaluated for each paper.
 We assume that all reviewers are experts having the same type, t.
+The formalization defined next is usable not only for the purpose of the experiments in this article, but also a studied version of the way in which funding agencies can automate the evaluation of performance for a conference or an author.